UKG Pro vs ADP Lyric: An objective comparison

 Deployment

-Both ADP Lyric and UKG Pro are delivered as cloud-based SaaS platforms, accessible from desktop and mobile.
-ADP also offers outsourcing options, allowing businesses to fully or partially delegate payroll and HR administration.
-Their ADP Marketplace enables extensive third-party integrations.
+Both ADP Lyric and UKG Pro are cloud-based SaaS platforms, accessible from desktop and mobile.
+ADP also offers outsourcing options, letting businesses fully or partially delegate payroll and HR administration.
+The ADP Marketplace enables third-party integrations.

 Support